it-blueprints/sysagent/README.md

 ![cluster](https://github.com/it-blueprints/sysagent/blob/main/docs/img/sysagent-cluster.drawio.png)

 One of the nodes in the cluster becomes the Manager.
-It then carries out certain duties on top of the duties of a Worker, which is to basically execute system activities.
-All activities are coordinated via the database
+It then carries out certain duties such as starting scheduled jobs reclaiming work from dead nodes etc. The Manager Nodes along with the other nodes makes up the Worker pool.
+The job of the Worker is to basically execute system activities of your choice.
+All this is coordinated via the database

 ### The domain model
 Here are the important concepts of SysAgent

 ![cluster](https://github.com/it-blueprints/sysagent/blob/main/docs/img/sysagent-domain.drawio.png)

 All of these are Java interfaces.
-In your implementation you would implement one of these (except Step)
+In your code you would provide implementions of these.
+The only exception is Step, which is an abstract concept

 |Entity                | Description|
 |----------------------|--------------------------------------------------------------------------------------------|